 For those of you who are new to room acoustics, here’s an acoustic primer to help you get started.
-If you prefer, you can also download a printable version of this primer.
+If you prefer, you can also dowload a printable PDF.

 Basics on Acoustics